HMPNK/BUFVIR/README.md

 # BUFVIR
-Tools and parameters used for genomic analyses of *Bufotes viridis*
+Tools and commandlines used for genomic analyses of *Bufotes viridis*